OSInside/kiwi/doc/source/building/working_with_images/vmx_setup_for_azure.rst

 * Disk size must be set to 30G
 * Kernel parameters must allow for serial console

-In order to meet this requirements update the KIWI image description as follows:
+To meet this requirements update the KIWI image description as follows:

 1. Software packages